Ellen Lloyd - AncientPages.com - The Royston Cave Hertfordshire, England is a small circular, bell-shaped chamber cut into the chalk bedrock.

 The Cave was discovered by accident in August of 1742 by workmen erecting a bench in a butter market in the Mercat House, which has since been demolished.

 A millstone was found in the ground, which when lifted disclosed a vertical, well-like shaft, about 2 feet (0.6 m) diameter and 16 feet (4.8 m) deep.
 Toeholds had been cut in the chalk on opposite sides to form steps.
 A small boy was "volunteered" to make the first descent.
-It was found that the Cave was more than half filled with earth and "debris".
+It was found that the Cave was more than half-filled with earth and "debris".

 Plate I from Joseph Beldam's book The Origins and Use of the Royston Cave, 1884 showing some of the numerous carvings.
+Public Domain

-Present day visitors to the Cave will notice that the dome of the Cave has been bricked over and that there is a grille, in the pavement above, through which light penetrates.
+Present-day visitors to the Cave will notice that the dome of the Cave has been bricked over and that there is a grille, in the pavement above, through which light penetrates.

 When the Cave was discovered, however, the dome above was complete and partly tiled.
 It was said to have been within a foot (30 cm) of the surface of the road.